lomodoc/homepage/content/docs/Usage/external-access/_index.md

 }
 ```

-If your Lomorage service and nginx are running on different devices, change "localhost" to the IP address running Lomorage service.
+If your "Lomorage Photo Assistant" and nginx are running on different devices, change "localhost" to the IP address running Lomorage service.

 Now reload config, restart and enable Nginx service